DenisZhukovski/Siren/README.md

  ![Alt text](docs/Siren.Container.png?raw=true "Sirent Software System")

- # Smart DJ
+ # Siren AI

-The main goal is to generate audio track based on user preferences.
-Music player passes user profile which consists of genre preferences time of the day etc. Based on user profile Smart DJ should generate relevant audio track to support the mood.
+The main goal is to generate audio track based on user audio profile.
+Music player passes user's profile which consists of genre preferences time of the day, preffered genres etc. Based on user profile Smart DJ should generate relevant audio track to support the mood.
 Ideally the track should seamlessly play the next song once the current is going to finish.

 ![Alt text](docs/Siren.DJ.Component.png?raw=true "Sirent Software System")